-Each state has different rules regarding medical malpractice cases and the amount of recovery that a victim and his or her family can seek for the injuries.
+Each state has different rules regarding medical malpractice cases and the amount of recovery that a victim and their family can seek for the injuries.

 Common examples of medical negligence resulting in the need for amputation include:

-Failure to Treat or Wrong Treatment — If a physician diagnoses the correct medical condition, but fails to follow up with an appropriate treatment for an infection or to control diabetes, the untreated medical condition may lead to amputation.
+- Failure to Treat or Wrong Treatment — If a physician diagnoses the correct medical condition, but fails to follow up with appropriate treatment, the untreated medical condition may lead to amputation.
 This is especially true for bacterial infections, which can quickly spiral out of control if not effectively treated.

 Only certain types of medical mistakes in certain treatment settings have the potential to cause leg amputations.
 There are 2 primary categories of medical errors/negligence that account for over 90% of all malpractice cases resulting in leg amputations: (1) surgical errors; and (2) failure to diagnose.